timroster/digidevcon-iks/workshop/README.md

 * Creating an instance of Tone Analyzer
 * Deploy the Guestbook Application with the Tone Analyzer

+{% hint style="info" %}
+In the exercises that follow you will see the actual command to run, followed by a separate example of running the command with the expected output.
+You only need to run the first example and never need to run a command you see preceded by a "$".
+You can even use the copy button on the right side of the command to make copying easier.
+{% endhint %}

 Ready?
 Let's get started by [setting up a web terminal and getting the code](exercise-0/README.md)